How to make a living from WordPress development without violating the GPL

 If you’re contracted to build a website for a client on WordPress, in this instance the GPL does not apply.
 The GPL would only apply if you or your client plan on distributing the software, but this is typically not the case when a client has contracted you to build them something that will only be used in a single instance.

-That said, if you handed over the software (website files) to your client and they decided to start distributing it, then the software would be bound by the GPL.
+That said, if you handed over the software (website files) to your client and they decided to start distributing it, then the software would become bound by the GPL.
 This might be worth mentioning to your client if you’re in a situation where you need to hand over the theme or plugin you created to them.

 Are collaborators on the software allowed to distribute it?

-No. If you have other developers working on the software, say in a web development agency scenario or even remotely for example, this does not constitute distribution.
+No. If you have other developers working on your software, say in a web development agency scenario or even remotely for example, this does not constitute distribution.
 The software developer (typically the company or agency producing it) with all its employees and contractors is considered to be a single entity and therefore retains copyright ownership of the code regardless of how many employees it has been distributed to for development purposes.

 Ways to legitimately earn income from your WordPress software

 As mentioned earlier many developers put up a paywall for their products.
 But you don’t have to do this for all your products.
-An excellent real-world example of this is WooCommerce, who give access to their core theme for free (a good strategy for encouraging mass adoption) and only charge for their extensions, premium store themes and support (all of which is optional).
+An excellent real-world example of this is WooCommerce, who give access to their core plugin for free (a good strategy for encouraging mass adoption) and only charge for their extensions, premium store themes and support (all of which is optional).
 But that model doesn’t necessarily agree with everyone and if you’re not comfortable with it, there are other options.

 Some developers offer a free ‘lite’ version of their theme or plugin but charge to upgrade to a pro version.